-Sported is delighted to have been chosen by The Times and The Sunday Times for this year’s Christmas Charity Appeal.
+Sported was delighted to be chosen by The Times and The Sunday Times for the 2020 Christmas Charity Appeal.
 It provided a huge opportunity for Sported to promote the work of our groups who make up the Sported network and secondly, to raise much needed funds for Sported to continue to provide its services free of charge to all 2,600 member groups across the UK.

 Sported helps community sports groups to survive and thrive, so that the power of sport can help young people overcome challenges, from mental health struggles and disability to exclusion from school, crime, racism and physical inactivity.

-All donations to Sported through the appeal, up to a total of £150,000, will be generously matched by the Black Heart and Rind foundations.
+All donations to Sported through the appeal, up to a total of £150,000, were generously matched by the Black Heart and Rind foundations.

 Read the stories featured in The Times and The Sunday Times to find out how sport is helping young people overcome challenges in their lives.